-According to legend, he was born inMilan by Ludovico il Moro, lord of the city at the end of the 15th century.
-During the eve ofChristmas, the cook of the Sforza house unfortunately burned thesweet prepared for the banquet.
-Given the cook's desperation, Toni, a little scullery boy, proposed a solution: I cooked this cake this morning with what was left in the pantry, some flour, butter, eggs, cedar peel and a few raisins.
+According to legend, Ludovico il Moro, lord of the city at the end of the 15th century, was born in Milan .
+During Christmas Eve , the cook of the Sforza household unfortunately burned the dessert prepared for the banquet.
+Given the desperation of the cook, Toni, a little scullery boy, proposed a solution: «With what is left in the pantry – a little flour, butter, eggs, some cedar peel and some raisins – I cooked this cake this morning.
 If you have nothing else, you can bring it to the table».
-The cook agreed and, trembling, went behind a curtain to spy on the reaction of the guests.
-Everyone was enthusiastic and to the duke, who wanted to know the name of that delicacy, the cook revealed the secret: L'è 'l pan del Toni».
-Since then it is the "bread of Toni", from which the term derivesrmine “panettone”.
+The cook agreed and, trembling, stood behind a curtain to spy on the reaction of the guests.
+Everyone was enthusiastic and to the duke, who wanted to know the name of that delicacy, the cook revealed the secret: «L'è 'l pan del Toni».
+Since then it has been the "pane di Toni", from which the term " panettone " would derive.

-However, this is not the only legend linked to this Christmas cake, because according to other stories it was Sister Ughetta or Ughetto degli Atellani who invented it.
+However, this is not the only legend linked to this Christmas cake, because according to other stories, it was Sister Ughetta or Ughetto degli Atellani who invented it.